-The following table sets forth the Company's contract balances from contracts with customers at December 31, 2023 and 2022.
+The following table sets forth the Company's contract balances from contracts with customers at December 31, 2024 and 2023.

-Decem ber 31 ,
+December 31,

-2023 2022
+20 2024

 Contract assets:

-Accounts receivable - trade, net (Note 11) \$ 509 \$ 509
+Accounts receivable - trade, net (Note 11) \$ 619 \$ 509

 Contract liabilities:

-Deferred revenue \$ 16 \$ 5
+Deferred revenue \$ 11 \$ 16

-Customer rebates (Note 19) 78 90
+Customer rebates (Note 19) 70 78

-Changes in the Company's deferred revenue balances resulting from additions for advance payments and deductions for amounts recognized in net sales during the year ended December 31, 2023 were due to prepaid ore sales.
-Changes in the Company's deferred revenue balances during the year ended December 31, 2022 were not significant.
-For the years ended December 31, 2023 and 2022, the amount of net sales recognized from performance obligations satisfied in prior periods (e.g., due to changes in transaction price) was not significant.
+Changes in the Company's deferred revenue balances resulting from additions for advance payments and deductions for amounts recognized in net sales during the year ended December 31, 2024 were not significant.
+Changes in the Company's deferred revenue balances during the year ended December 31, 2023 were due to prepaid ore sales.
+For the years ended December 31, 2024 and 2023, the amount of net sales recognized from performance obligations satisfied in prior periods (e.g., due to changes in transaction price) was not significant.

-There were no material contract asset balances or capitalized costs associated with obtaining or fulfilling customer contracts as of December 31, 2023 and 2022.
+There were no material contract asset balances or capitalized costs associated with obtaining or fulfilling customer contracts as of December 31, 2024 and 2023.